Samuel-Fiddis/portfolio-analysis/README.md

   docker compose up --build
 ```

+and connect to `localhost:3000` in your local browser :)

 ## Running Tests

-To run tests of the analysis and optimisation run `pytest` in the api directory.
+To test the analysis and optimisation functions run `pytest` in the api directory.